-Walla Walla Community Harvest gleans produce from commercial farms and orchards, farmers markets and from residential gardens and trees.
+Walla Walla Community Harvest gleans produce from commercial farms and orchards, farmers markets and residential gardens and trees.
 Most of the gleaned produce is within Walla Walla, Columbia and Umatilla counties.
-The process of gathering information and planning are essentially the same for large and small scale gleaning events but vary in volunteer help and transportation needs.
+The process of gathering information and planning is essentially the same for large and small scale gleaning events but varies in volunteer help and transportation needs.

-WWCH rarely turns down a gleaning opportunity and tries to schedule the event when it is most convenient for the donor, volunteers and quick distribution of produce.
-Due to time sensitivity, weather and market changes, several gleans were scheduled with little notice.
-When able to, gleans were scheduled on the weekend or evenings and within 3-4 days notice.
+WWCH rarely turns down a gleaning opportunity and tries to schedule events when it is most convenient for the donor and volunteers, and the resulting produce can be distributed quickly.
+Due to time sensitivity, weather, and market changes, several gleans were scheduled with short notice.
+When possible, gleans were scheduled on the weekend or evenings and within 3-4 days notice.

 Currently, the VISTA volunteer manages all aspects of the gleaning program and attends every gleaning event.
 WWCH is looking to increase volunteer participation and ownership of the program along with some grant funding to help transition the project into a paid position and away from being run by a VISTA volunteer.

 Next, coordinate with your distribution center or food banks to make sure they can store or accept the fresh produce that is coming in.
 Tell them the type of produce and a ballpark figure of how much you think you will be harvesting and bringing in.

 Send an email or call your volunteers with information about the upcoming glean.
 Tell them what you will be gleaning, if they need to bring anything special, where to park, if facilities will be available, and if children are allowed.
 If the farm is farther away, suggest meeting at a central location and carpooling.
 Ask volunteers to RSVP so you have an idea of how many people are planning showing up.